DaDarkWizard/TextAdventure/about_game_development/GDD.md

 ### World:

 The world has 2-D maps to explore.
-There are permanent city areas than can be developed, different levels of maps/mazes can be randomly generated; there will be quests for players to follow and NPCS to interact with
+There are permanent city areas than can be developed, different levels of maps/mazes can be randomly generated; there will be quests for players to follow and NPCS to interact with.
+The world will have trees and plants, caves, lakes, rural and urban areas, many different types of creatures including domestic and wild animals, metal veins, temples, varying biomes and elevations.
+Players can transform, and the world is in the process of being developed.
+Unanswered questions include a day/night cycle, a sun or moon existing, whether the world is flat, has multilevel disks, or is round, or includes temperature changes.

 ## Key Dates: